morganx/Pal_murine_bones/README.md

 # README

 This is the repository for Subhashis Pal, Hamid Y. Dar, Andreea Stoica, Yi-Juan Hu, Xochitl Morgan, M. Neale Weitzmann, Rheinallt M. Jones, and Roberto Pacifici*, "Gender-affirming hormone therapy does not impair skeletal maturation in young mice and regulates bone via the gut microbiome."
-Currently in revision.
+(PMID: 38530358), published in the Journal of Clinical Investigation.

 Sequencing data is deposited at SRA: PRJNA1071073